Periyar: Early years

-Kashi Pilgrimage Incident
+Kashi pilgrimage Incident

-In 1904, Ramasamy went on a pilgrimage to Kashi to visit the revered Shiva temple of Kashi Vishwanath.
-Though regarded as one of the holiest sites of Hinduism, he witnessed immoral activities such as begging, and floating dead bodies.
-His frustrations extended to functional Hinduism in general when he experienced what he called Brahmanic exploitation.
+In 1904, Periyar went on a pilgrimage to Kashi to visit the revered Shiva temple of Kashi Vishwanath.
+Though regarded as one of the holiest sites of Hinduism, he witnessed immoral activities such as begging and floating dead bodies.
+His frustrations extended to functional Hinduism in general, when he experienced what he called "Brahmanic exploitation".

-However, one particular incident in Kasi had a profound impact on Ramasamy's ideology and future work.
-At the worship site there were free meals offered to guests.
-To Ramasamy's shock, he was refused meals at choultries, which exclusively fed Brahmins.
-Due to extreme hunger, Ramasamy felt compelled to enter one of the eateries disguised as a Brahmin with a sacred thread on his bare chest, but was betrayed by his moustache.
-The gatekeeper at the temple concluded that Ramasamy was not a Brahmin, as Brahmins were not permitted by the Hindu shastras to have moustaches.
-He not only prevented Ramasamy's entry but also pushed him rudely into the street.
+However, one particular alleged incident in Kasi had a profound impact on Periyar's ideology and future work.
+At the worship site, there were free meals offered to guests.
+To Periyar's shock, he was refused meals at choultries, which exclusively fed Brahmins.
+Due to extreme hunger, Periyar felt compelled to enter one of the eateries disguised as a Brahmin with a sacred thread on his bare chest, but was betrayed by his moustache.
+The gatekeeper at the temple concluded that Periyar was not a Brahmin, as Brahmins were not permitted by the Hindu shastras to have moustaches.
+He not only prevented Periyar's entry but also pushed him rudely into the street.

-As his hunger became intolerable, Ramasamy was forced to feed on leftovers from the streets.
+As his hunger became intolerable, Periyar was forced to feed on leftovers from the streets.
 Around this time, he realised that the eatery which had refused him entry was built by a wealthy non-Brahmin from South India.
-This discriminatory attitude dealt a blow to Ramasamy's regard for Hinduism, for the events he had witnessed at Kasi were completely different from the picture of Kasi he had in mind, as a holy place which welcomed all.
-Ramasamy was a theist until his visit to Kasi, after which his views changed and he became an atheist.
+This discriminatory attitude dealt a blow to Periyar's regard for Hinduism, for the events he had witnessed at Kasi were completely different from the picture of Kasi he had in mind, as a holy place which welcomed all.
+Periyar was a theist until his visit to Kasi, after which his views changed and he became an atheist.

-Member of Congress Party (1919–1925)
+Member of Congress (1919–1925)

-Ramasamy joined the Indian National Congress in 1919 after quitting his business and resigning from public posts.
-He held the chairmanship of Erode Municipality and wholeheartedly undertook constructive programs spreading the use of Khadi, picketing toddy shops, boycotting shops selling foreign cloth, and eradicating untouchability.
-In 1921, Ramasamy courted imprisonment for picketing toddy shops in Erode.
+Periyar joined the Indian National Congress in 1919 after quitting his business and resigning from public posts.
+He held the chairmanship of Erode Municipality and wholeheartedly undertook constructive programmes spreading the use of Khadi, picketing toddy shops, boycotting shops selling foreign cloth, and eradicating untouchability.
+In 1921, Periyar courted imprisonment for picketing toddy shops in Erode.
 When his wife as well as his sister joined the agitation, it gained momentum, and the administration was forced to come to a compromise.
 He was again arrested during the Non-Cooperation movement and the Temperance movement.
-In 1922, Ramasamy was elected the President of the Madras Presidency Congress Committee during the Tirupur session, where he advocated strongly for reservation in government jobs and education.
+In 1922, Periyar was elected the President of the Madras Presidency Congress Committee during the Tirupur session, where he advocated strongly for reservation in government jobs and education.
 His attempts were defeated in the Congress party due to discrimination and indifference, which led to his leaving the party in 1925.